karencfisher/example-web-app/readme.md

 python app.py
 ```

-4) To begin the Flask server, and visit the page at http://localhost:5000
+4) To begin the Flask server, and visit the page at http://localhost:5000.
+5) Have fun!
+And puruse the code as you wish.